Entrance sign to Dilli Haat INA in Delhi

 What to Expect

-The red brick ticket booth at Dilli Haat INA
+Red brick ticket booth with row of ticket windows at Dilli Haat INA

 The ticket booth at Dilli Haat INA